kannaKannaK/airpay_package/README.md

 ## Usage

 - Learn about the <a href="https://www.airpay.co.in/" target="_blank">Airpay Payment</a>.
- - Sign up <a href="https://www.airpay.co.in/services/subscription">Airpay Account</a> and generate the API Keys from the Razorpay Dashboard.
-Using the Test keys helps simulate a sandbox environment.
-No actual monetary transaction happens when using the Test keys.
+ - Sign up <a href="https://www.airpay.co.in/services/subscription">Airpay Account</a> and generate the API Keys from the Airpay platform.
+Using the sandbox keys helps simulate a sandbox environment.
+No actual monetary transaction happens when using the sandbox keys.
 Use Live keys once you have thoroughly tested the application and are ready to go live.

 ```dart